The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 Everyone makes them.
 In attempting to follow this rotation to the best of your ability, if you make a mistake and press the wrong second hit, **commit to the mistake**.
 Restarting the combo is a larger loss than just continuing the incorrect combo string.
 After the mistaken combo, just return to the alternating rotation.
 Do not attempt to course-correct back into the old order.

-If you accidentally use an uncomboed GCD (and therefore break your combo)
+If you accidentally use an uncomboed GCD (and therefore break your combo) you have to start a fresh combo.
+Look at your remaining time on the Power Surge buff.
+If it is still high enough you want to start a Heavens' Thrust combo.
+Move on with a Chaotic Spring combo otherweise.

 - - -

 #### Wyrmwind Thrust